 5 Reasons to Avoid a Hidden Halo Engagement Ring

 We all know what a halo engagement ring is, right?
 Arguably the hottest engagement ring trend of the early 2000s and still going strong, it’s a style that surrounds your center stone in a ring of light, brilliant diamonds that encircle diamonds, sometimes two rows deep!
 But the new kid on the block, for those who maybe want something a little less ostentatious, is the hidden halo engagement ring.
 Yes, that’s right, hiding diamonds is a thing now.
 But this under-the-ring and under-the-radar trend isn’t all it’s cracked up to be.
-Here are 5 reasons why.
+Here are 5 reasons why to avoid them.

 Putting diamonds on the side of something that you might, say, stack against something else, isn’t always recommended.
 Especially if that something else is more diamonds.
 See, diamonds may be the hardest material on Earth, but diamonds scratch diamonds, and diamonds scratch gold.
 So if you’re stacking them next to each other, you’re raising the stakes on damage or potential stone loss.
 Let’s just say that, in general, the more tiny diamonds you set on various surfaces of your ring, the higher maintenance you’re making it.
 But if you can manage, then by all means.
 We’re not really going to argue against extra sparkle.
 Think a hidden halo might be right for you?

 Oftentimes, hidden halo engagement rings sit higher than other settings, given that designers have to make space for those little beauties on the side of something that’s already pretty small.
 If you’re looking for a low profile setting, you’ll have a tougher time.
 Our Mason Plunge ring, though, was specifically designed to sit as low as possible, complete with a sculptural hidden halo unlike any other.